 If you aren’t made of money check out your local library, most of them offer free electronic access to newspapers and other trade publications, the library website will usually tell you if they do.
 My local library offers free access to an app called Press Reader.
 Through this app I can get free access to: The Daily Telegraph Property, Homes and Property magazine, Homes and Living magazine and a wide range of local property newspapers and supplements.

 Talk to people

 Talk to others who know about the topic you want to research.
-I’m not talking about your mate who has no credentials to his name, but someone who genuinely knows what they’re talking about and who’s advice you’d trust.
-If they’ve had success and demonstrable results then they’re a good person to talk to, if they’re up to their eyes in debt and always moaning about their properties they aren’t a good role model to follow.
+This person should be someone who knows what they’re talking about and who’s advice you’d trust.
+If they’ve had success and demonstrable results then they’re a good person to talk to.

 Make notes as you go

 There is no one perfect way to keep research notes.
 Everyone works differently.
 I like to scribble into a word document, I type my thoughts and throw in screenshots or notes as I come across them or paste in links to sites I want to remember.
 Some prefer to work in ordered spreadsheets with categories.
 Many swear by Evernote as it’s a free to use programme, cloud based and very versatile in terms of adding screenshots, drawings, lists etc. Some are fond of paper, e-notebooks are also a thing now, it doesn’t really matter how you record your research but do it as you go along.

 Experiment until you find a method that works well for you.
 Don’t discard this research, you can come back to it later, add to it or just re-visit what you found out and where you took your information from.